Sad Nipple Syndrome Is Under-Discussed But Very Real

 Conditions seen as predominantly female are historically under-researched, and scientists conclude this lack of research has compromised the quality of health information available to women as well as the health care they receive, Krishna added.

-Despite the lack of concrete information, there are still solutions that people can try if they are suffering from sad nipple syndrome or D-MER.
-Both conditions are recognized physiological occurrences, and there is no shame in reaching out to a medical professional about the feelings you are experiencing, assured Lincoln and Heise.
+Despite the lack of concrete information, there are still solutions people can try if they are suffering from sad nipple syndrome or D-MER.
+Both conditions are recognized physiological occurrences, and there is no shame in reaching out to a medical professional about the weird feelings you are experiencing, assured Lincoln and Heise.

 Lincoln recommended seeking help for D-MER from an IBCLC-registered lactation consultant, as well as ensuring you get as much sleep as you can, drink plenty of water, eat well and consider medication if you need it.